Practical. Responsible. Affordable.

 Whether you’re monitoring several boats or an entire fleet, Archipelago Marine Research can help you plan, launch, and manage your electronic monitoring (EM) program.
 Archipelago offers training, consulting, and certified data-review services, plus all the specialized equipment and software you need to monitor and review fishing activity at sea.

 Archipelago is the industry leader in electronic monitoring products and services for commercial fisheries worldwide.
-Based on the company’s 30 years experience in training and managing certified onboard observers, Archipelago understands the challenges facing today’s fishing industry, and knows how to design and deliver an environmentally sound solution that’s right for fisheries and industry regulators alike.
+Based on more than 30 years experience in training and managing certified onboard observers, Archipelago understands the challenges facing today’s fishing industry, and knows how to design and deliver an environmentally sound solution that’s right for fisheries and industry regulators alike.

 The EM Observe™ electronic monitoring system uses video cameras, gear sensors, and GPS to create an integrated profile of a vessel’s fishing activity at sea.
 An onboard control centre monitors all inputs, and logs relevant events and video footage for later review and verification.

-The EM Record™ data logging software installed on the system automatically produces a detailed record of all key fishing operations including times, places, and equipment activity (for example, winches, pumps, and lifts), while providing the information to help identify specific catch details.
+The EM Record™ data logging software automatically produces a detailed record of all key fishing operations including times, places, and equipment activity (for example, winches, pumps, and lifts), while providing the information to help identify specific catch details.

-To streamline the review process, EM Interpret™ integrates all GPS, sensor, and video data, and synchronizes these records along a single timeline for easy reference.
-Designed specifically for electronic monitoring reviewers, EM Interpret reduces the time required to process and review fishing activity records.
+To streamline the review process, EM Interpret™ integrates all GPS, sensor, and video data, and synchronizes them along a single timeline for easy reference.
+Designed for reviewers, EM Interpret reduces the time required to process and review fishing activity records.

 Monitor fishing activity…